Are you trying to tell me I’m insane?

 When Paula is alone and her husband is at work she hears noises and the lights from the gas jets appear to dim.
 She is losing her mind.
 The new maid Nancy (Angela Lansbury) appears to worsen the situation.
 Paula feels the maid hates her and is working against her.
 Paula is now paranoid.
 Only Brian Cameron (Joseph Cotton) from the police suspects the sinister truth.

 “Gaslight” was released in 1944 and was directed by (George Cukor).
-It is referred to as a melodrama.
+It is referred to as a melodrama and a film noir.
 Although technically not a horror movie “Gaslight” has all the elements.
 A horror movie seeks to elicit fear in those that watch it.
 Its aim is to bring out the viewer’s nightmares, fear, or the terror of something unknown.
 Whether that fear is from a monster or person and bringing that fear into everyday life.
 “Gaslight” does that.

 Gaslighting is a form of psychological manipulation.
 A form of brainwashing so to speak.
 The gaslighter seeks to sow the seeds of doubt in a person making them question their own sense of reality, memory, perception and ultimately sanity.
 You are basically driving someone who is perfectly normal to be insane.
 The term gaslighting came from the 1938 play “Gas Light” by Patrick Hamilton which in the United States was called “Angel Street”.
 The play became the movie “Gaslight”.